rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 Skip to Step 5<br>
 Step 8:  After running the script open Active Directory Users and Computers to verify the Demo Accounts OU has been created and populated with users and groups.<br>

-	Note:  when the script is running you may see red flashing by, ignore Do not run the script a second time, it will delete the Demo Accounts OU<br>
+Note:  when the script is running you may see red flashing by, ignore<br>
+Do not run the script a second time, it will delete the Demo Accounts OU<br>
 Step 9:  Paste into another tab in the ISE before running<br>
 Step 10:  Paste into another tab in the ISE before running<br>